Arab Ahmet, Nicosia: History

 Arab Ahmet was one of the original 12 quarters as they existed shortly after the Ottoman conquest of Nicosia in 1570 and, like the others, was named after and put in charge of one of the commanders of the victorious army.

 It is one of the later 24 historic quarters or neighbourhoods of Nicosia within the walls.
 In 1923 it was extended to encompass an extensive area outside the walls, linked by the road just to the north of the Mula (Zahra) bastion.
 According to the 1923 boundary extension beyond the walls, the northern boundary (with Ibrahim Pasha Quarter) was formed by a straight line from the salient of the Quirini/Cephane bastion, to the south-west comer of the Turkish Cemetery.
 The southern boundary (with Tophane Quarter - renamed Ayios Andreas in September 1945) ran west from the "new" entrance, Paphos Gate, along the Bridge Road, across the Pediaios Potamos Bridge and along the Central Prison Road until it meets the town boundary.
 (Subsequent adjustment placed the southern boundary slightly north of this.)

 The eponymous mosque was founded in the early 18th century.

 Arab Ahmet neighbourhood was the most prestigious residential area of Nicosia, where the high-ranking Turkish officials and the kadis and pashas had their homes.
-First of all it was near the old Ottoman Saray (previously Lusignan Palace) and easy for the high-ranking officials to go to their work on foot.
-Secondly it was the coolest place in the evening during the summer because it could get the best of the evening breeze, coming from the west, from the direction of the Morphou Bay into the Mesaoria plain.
+Due to its proximity to the old Ottoman Saray (previously Lusignan Palace), the commute for high-ranking officials to go was carried on foot.
+The neighbourhood was also cool in the evening during the summer because of the evening breeze coming from the west, from the direction of the Morphou Bay into the Mesaoria plain.

 Armenian Cypriots had been concentrated in the area since the Ottoman conquest, though they were a minority in the area until the 1920s.
 Many other Armenians, who escaped from the massacres in Anatolia, settled in the Arab Ahmet neighbourhood and lived there until the inter-communal troubles of 1963, when they fled the quarter.
 Since most of the Armenians from Anatolia could speak Turkish, they preferred to live alongside Turkish Cypriots, using the same language.
 The Armenians were known as tradesmen and they were famous especially in the fields of jewellery, tailoring, photography and carpet selling.

 At first, many Armenians leased Turkish properties.
 As they prospered in the area, they bought these properties from Turkish Cypriots, who preferred to either leave the island for Turkey or move to the new Köşklüçiftlik quarter outside the walls.
 By the 1950s, only 5-10 Turkish families living in ancestral mansions had remained in the area.
 The area was a vibrant part of the city in this period, Victoria Street (today known as Salahi Şevket Street) became a centre of culture and business.
 Haşmet Muzaffer Gürkan described the area in the 1940s as one where "sounds of piano could be heard any time of the day from the houses".